 Who is Hekate?

 Hekate, or Hecate, is not a deity like all the others.
-Her power far exceeded that of other Greek gods and she is history is confused, disordered, and modified by time.
+Her power far exceeded that of other Greek gods, and her history is a bit confused, disordered, and changed.

 The myth of Hekate takes shape from an archaic story, which tells of a world controlled by a woman: in the beginning, ancient Europe had no male divinities.
-The world was thought to have been created by the great Goddess, omnipotent and immutable, and the concept of fatherhood had not yet been introduced by religious thought.
+The world was thought to have been created by the great Goddess, omnipotent and immutable, and religious thought had not yet introduced the concept of fatherhood.

 The goddess chose lovers to satisfy her pleasure and not to give a father to her children.
 Men feared the matriarch: the hearth which she fed was the first social center and motherhood the first great mystery.
 The Moon was one of the celestial symbols of the Goddess.
 The three phases of the moon represented the three phases of the matriarch’s life: virgin, nymph (unmarried), and old woman.